chetangadhiya5062/open-env-nuclei/README.md

 ## Final Thought

-> Built as an exploration of how LLM agents behave in structured environments.
+>I have Built as an exploration of how LLM agents behave in structured environments.

 ---

-* evaluation system (VERY high impact)
-* simple UI (Gradio in 30 min)
-* benchmark demo dataset

-Just say 👍